 In family law, half the battle is keeping on top of the latest case law, legislation, precedents and forms.
 Lexis+® Family brings everything together for you online, in one place.

-This week's edition of the Family weekly highlights includes details of the speech by the Master of the Rolls addressing AI adoption in the legal...
+This week's edition of the Family weekly highlights includes details of updated Courts and Tribunals Judiciary AI guidance for the judiciary, the...

-Parental responsibility—client guideThis document provides general guidance regarding parental responsibility for a child.
+Public children—client guideThis document provides general guidance regarding public law applications relating to children.
 Your family lawyer will be...

 Procedure—Schedule 1 to the Children Act 1989This Practice Note sets out the procedural requirements in relation to an application under Schedule 1 to...